 Systems-Thinking Concept Diagrams

-Today’s mainstream systems science most directly came from the highly abstract theoretical work in the 1940’s on cybernetic and information theories of Weiner (1948), Von Bertalanffy (1969) and Ashby (1991).
-A tremendous variety of others took directions that built on or branched off from those founders.
-Economists like Ken Boulding (1956) had great influence too, bringing with them the modeling of money systems to inform theoretical models of other kinds.
-The origins of the modern science of “complexity” was the later discoveries in the physics around the irreversible thermodynamics of Prigogine (Nicolis & Prigogine,1967) and the recognition that the entropy principle of thermodynamics also applies to modeling the use of natural resources (Georgescu-Roegen, 1971).
-The next big advance in theoretical systems science was the use of computer modeling of equations for chaotic fluctuation (Feigenbaum et all.
-1982), as a combined new abstract theoretical world view just called “Complexity”.
-See also Henshaw (2010a) for more on the diverse branches of the systems sciences developed and important questions that remain unanswered.
+Today’s mainstream systems science most directly came from the abstract theoretical work the 1940’s and 50’s on cybernetic and information theories of Weiner (1948), Von Bertalanffy (1969) and Ashby (1956).
+A great variety of others took directions that built on or branched off from those founders.
+Economists like Ken Boulding (1956) had great influence too, bringing with them the use of economic models on which other kinds of theoretical models were based.
+The origins of the modern science of “complexity” came from the later discoveries in the physics of irreversible thermodynamics investigated by Prigogine Nicolis & Prigogine (1967) and others.
+A further advance came from the recognition by Georgescu-Roegen (1971) that the entropy principle of thermodynamics also applies to modeling the use of natural resources.
+Another pivotal advance in theoretical systems science was the use of computer modeling of equations for chaotic fluctuation (Feigenbaum et all.
+1982), in combination creating a new abstract theoretical world view just called “Complexity”.
+(See also Henshaw (2010a) for more on how the diverse branches of the systems sciences developed and on important questions that remain unanswered).

-Following innovation in complex systems science has been more about applications as reported in the broad variety of books published, and led by advances in computer modeling creating Complex Adaptive Systems (CAS) (Gel-Man 1993; Holland 1992; Bar-Yam 1997) Those all set the stage for the modern “artificial life” and “artificial intelligence” using cellular automata, for which current advances are almost too many to characterize (Langton 1989; Russell et all.
+More recent innovation in complex systems science has been more about computer applications with advances in modeling Complex Adaptive Systems (CAS) (Gel-Man 1993; Holland 1992; Bar-Yam 1997).
+Those all set the stage for the modeling “artificial life” using cellular automata and “artificial intelligence”, for which current advances are almost too numerous to characterize (Langton 1989; Russell et all.
 2003).
 A general view by Goerner (1999) of “After the Clockwork Universe” summarizes the new view of the complex world we live in that these combined developments created.
-Various authors interpret this advanced complexity science view for business decision making, such as Kurtz & Snowden (2003) with their Cynefin method of sense making that interprets theoretical complexity states to guide business decision making.’
-The Google Ngram (Figure 4a) shows the frequency of the terms for complex systems science in books scanned by Google, displaying the slowing growth and history of new emerging disciplines.
+This advanced science of complexity can also be applied to business decision making as by Kurtz & Snowden’s (2003) Cynefin sense making method.
+A Google Ngram for complexity terms (Figure 4a) shows the frequency of these terms of complexity science in books scanned by Google, perhaps suggesting a slowing growth and rate of new emerging disciplines.